 Pass this art form on to the next generation!
 Shine a colorful PackLite Spectra USB against a plain wall and use your hands to create animals in the shadows.
 See if you can create a story (maybe to go along with the campfire stories from earlier?), or just have fun making silly creatures!
 If you’re feeling extra crafty, cut forms out of construction paper to make more complicated scenes and backgrounds.

-LuminAID’s solar inflatable lanterns are a great addition to any emergency preparedness kit.
-Once charged, they can be kept for up to two years without recharging, though we recommend you pull them out to charge every three months when you check your emergency supplies.
+It's critical to have a reliable power source in the event of an emergency, and to know what to look for when adding one to your list.
+LuminAID’s solar inflatable lanterns are a great addition to any emergency preparedness kit - once charged, they can be kept for up to two years without recharging, though we recommend you pull them out to charge every three months when you check your emergency supplies.
 Unlike flashlights, you don’t need to store extra batteries!
 Our lights all pack flat for convenient storage.